microsoft/computervision-recipes/scenarios/detection/README.md

 This repository uses [torchvision's](https://pytorch.org/docs/stable/torchvision/index.html) Faster R-CNN implementation which has been shown to work well on a wide variety of Computer Vision problems.
 See the [FAQ](FAQ.md) for an explanation of the underlying data science aspects.

+We recommend running these samples on a machine with GPU, on either Windows or Linux.
+While a GPU is technically not required, training gets prohibitively slow even when using only a few dozens of images.

 ```diff
 + (August 2019) This is work-in-progress and more functionality and documentation will be added continuously.
 ```